catalinux/pml1/report.md

 ### Running against the data

-Using the same methods of RandomizedSearchCV  we get  better these results on un original data, with a cost og 44150$ vs 48190%.
+Using the same methods of RandomizedSearchCV  we get  better these results on un original data, with a cost of 44150$ vs 48190$.
 This time the model with parameters found using the custom score methods gave a better result

 | name           | cost  | accuracy | neg_precision | neg_f1_score | pos_precision | pos_f1_score |